freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Autodetected` field has been added to :menuselection:`Storage --> Volumes --> Import Disk`.

+* The :guilabel:`Schedule` checkbox with related options has been added to
+  :menuselection:`Storage --> Replication Tasks --> Add Replication`.

 * :guilabel:`Snapshot retention policy` has replaced
   :guilabel:`Delete stale snapshots` in :menuselection:`Storage --> Replication Tasks --> Add Replication`.